Wzs010429/Wzs010429.github.io/_pages/about.md

 # 📖 Educations
-- *2024.09 - now*, Doctor of Philosophy in Computer Science, School of Computer Science, University of Auckland, New Zealand.
+- *2025.03 -*, Doctor of Philosophy in Computer Science, School of Computer Science, University of Auckland, New Zealand.
 - *2022.07 - 2024.06*, Master of Data Science, School of Computer Science, University of Auckland, New Zealand.
 - *2019.09 - 2023.06*, Bachlor of Computer Science and Technology, School of Computer Science and Information Technology, Southwest University, Chongqing.